Foreign relations of Togo

 Although Togo's foreign policy is nonaligned, it has strong historical and cultural ties with western Europe, especially France and Germany.
-Togo recognizes the People's Republic of China, North Korea, and Cuba.
-It re-established relations with Israel in 1987.
+Togo is a member of the Commonwealth of Nations, exchanging high commissioners with other Commonwealth countries.
+It recognizes the People's Republic of China, North Korea, and Cuba, and re-established relations with Israel in 1987.

 Togo pursues an active foreign policy and participates in many international organizations.
 It is particularly active in West African regional affairs and in the African Union.
 Relations between Togo and neighboring states are generally good.

+Diplomatic relations

+List of countries which Togo maintains diplomatic relations with: